Nurturing Self-Esteem And Self Confidence

 2. Low Self-Esteem: Negative peer pressure can erode children’s self-confidence and self-worth.
 Because feeling inadequate or failing to meet their peers’ standards may lead to diminished self-esteem and identity.

-3. Substance Abuse and Addictions: The influence of peers in risky behaviors can increase the likelihood of children experimenting with substances or developing addictions.
+3. Substance Abuse and Addictions: The influence of peers in risky behaviours can increase the likelihood of children experimenting with substances or developing addictions.
 Thus, Substance abuse can exacerbate mental health issues and hinder healthy development.

 How To Addressing and Empowering Young Minds: